 >>Black mould info

-That being said, condensation is unlikely to make your wall or roof collapse.
-However, condensation has the potential to develop into a wide variety of problems that may result with your property requiring expensive redecoration or repair work.
+Although condensation will be present in nearly every home in some form or another, excessive condensation does have the potential to develop into a wide variety of problems that may result in your property requiring expensive redecoration or repair work.
 If left untreated condensation can also create an environment that encourages harmful forms of fungal black mould to germinate that, alongside being a known health hazard, can cause damage to furniture, fabrics, and fixtures.

 If it is the case that you have had a condensation problem for a while and you are concerned or struggling to resolve the issue, then it is certainly something a damp specialist like ourselves can help you resolve.
-Feel free to get in touch on 0800 633 5712 or click on the contact us button below for some help and advice.
+Feel free to get in touch on 0800 633 5712.

 Generally condensation problems are relatively easy to diagnose and detect.
 If you notice any of these signs then as a ‘rule of thumb’ you likely have a problem with condensation: